wkumari/draft-wkumari-dnsop-extended-error/README.md

    forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.

-   I also want to thank the band Infected Mushroom for providing a good background soundtrack (and to see if I can get away with this!)
+   I also want to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if I can get away with this!)

+   Another author would like to thank the band "Mushroom Infectors"

 9. References